 One-to-one puppy training sessions can be tailored to suit your requirements.
 They cover all the information outlined above but also involve basic training and provide you with enough knowledge to enable you to develop a strong relationship with your pup.

-*Within 10 miles of BS20, initial house visits are priced from £180.
-Behavioural consultations last for a minimum of two hours.
+*Within 10 miles of BS20, initial house visits are priced from £200.
+Behavioural consultations last for around 2 hours.
 Evening and weekend visits incur an additional £30 fee.
 Over 10 miles, additional fees apply to cover travel costs and time.
 Consultations are only carried out within a 20 miles radius of BS20.
-Follow-up visits, Problem Prevention house visits and Phone Consults cost £40 per hour plus additional travel fees for house visits over 5 miles and last for a minimum of 1 hour.
+Follow-up visits, Problem Prevention visits and Phone Consults cost £40 per hour plus additional travel fees for house visits over 5 miles and last for a minimum of 1 hour.
 Thereafter all prices are rounded to the nearest half hour.

 As a full member of the Association of Pet Behaviour Counsellors (APBC) many pet insurance companies will cover the cost of behavioural consultations.
 Please check your policy documents and contact your insurance company to clarify.
 Exclusions and excesses will apply.